 One attention grabbing technique is starting in media res which is just a fancy Latin term that means in the middle of the action.
 So beginning your essay in media res simply means to start in the middle of a scene without telling all the backstory or what happened prior to it.
 The backstory or context can either be easily assumed or if it is necessary to understand the essay, it can be filled in later through flashback or description of the past events.

-In media res Example:
+In media res Example

 Managing to break free from my mother’s grasp, I charged.
 With arms flailing and chubby legs fluttering beneath me, I was the ferocious two year old rampaging through Costco on a Saturday morning.

-Showing And Telling
+Showing AND Telling

 “Show, don’t tell” is one of the most common pieces of creative writing advice.
 It has become a cliche, because, on the whole, it is generally pretty darn good advice.
 Essentially, showing means using description and action to help the reader experience a story.
 Telling is when a writer summarizes factual information for the reader which limits the experience.
-For example:

 The Pithy End